stucco/auto-labeled-corpus/README.md

 The `src/python/tagging` directory contains scripts to generate and tag the initial corpus, using various heuristics.

 #### Input
-The *_preprocess.py files will fetch the source data and perform any needed pre-processing to generate the un-labeled corpus (in json format.)
+The *_preprocess.py files (in the /src/python/preprocessing/ subdirectories) will fetch the source data and perform any needed pre-processing to generate the un-labeled corpus (in json format.)
+These scripts are old and in need of maintenance and documentation.

 #### Process
 For each source, run the appropriate *_preprocess.py script, followed by the matching *_tagging.py script.